eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 if none of the present routes is the "cheapest") and may be chosen according to the route choice mechanisms described below.

-Between successive calls of DUAROUTER, the *.rou.alt.xml* format is used to record not only the current *best* route but also previously computed alternative routes.
+Between successive calls of duarouter, the *.rou.alt.xml* format is used to record not only the current *best* route but also previously computed alternative routes.
 These routes are collected within a route distribution and used when deciding the actual route to drive in the